Center for Drug Discovery

 Micro Grant Program.
 Micro Grants are matching awards of up to $7500 to cover 50% of work performed by or managed within the CDD or the allied High-throughput Screening Core.
 For example, when an investigator spends $7500 on CDD services the CDD will match in kind with an additional $7500.
-It is expected that (1) 100% of the funds will be spent in the CDD and (2) data generated from the Micro Grant will be used to support a future LEAP Challenge proposal or other extramural funding opportunities and will be tracked accordingly.
+It is expected that (1) 100% of the funds will be spent in the CDD and (2) data generated from the Micro Grant will be used to support a future CDD Grant proposal or other intramural and extramural funding opportunities and will be tracked accordingly.

 Preference will be given to studies on novel drug targets including:

 - Identification of chemical starting points using computational techniques

 - Chemical probe/lead compound synthesis and structure-activity development

 - In vivo pharmacokinetic/pharmacodynamic studies

 - In vivo pharmacology